wvdbee/top10downloader/README.md

 # top10downloader
-QGIS-plugin: download of BGT-Top10NL from an OAPIF-service
+QGIS-plugin: downloading of BGT-Top10NL features from an OAPIF-service and storing them in geopackage layers.